 Funding for need-based scholarship assistance is sought out by the school from agencies and organizations, such as Big Shoulders or the Archdiocesan program CARITAS.
 St. Thomas the Apostle School annually requests support from alumni and friends for a pool of financial aid.

-Parents who need emergency financial assistance during the school year are encouraged to contact the principal.
+Parents who need emergency financial assistance during the school year are encouraged to contact the tuition manager.
 All information is kept confidential.
 Tuition assistance is based on financial need and the availability of school scholarship funds.
-The principal and the School Scholarship Committee work together in determining the source and amount of assistance.